-As last year comes to an end and the new year begins, we often look back with some level of criticism at what we’ve accomplished and set New Year’s resolutions – exercise more, eat well, dry January, change jobs, ditch the partner, write a book, have a baby, be more positive, etc. How long do these resolutions last?
+As the year comes to an end and the new one begins, we often look back with some level of criticism at what we’ve accomplished and set New Year’s resolutions – exercise more, eat well, dry January, change jobs, ditch the partner, write a book, have a baby, be more positive, etc. How long do these resolutions last?
 What’s your track record?

 I’m sure there are plenty of people out there who do stick to their goals and achieve them with great triumph.
 I once worked with a young man who wanted to quit smoking and promised himself if he stuck to it for a year he would buy a Porsche (he was a heavy smoker).
 A year later he sent me a text message with a photo of his brand-new car… a Porsche.